 URO and the Dean for Faculty Development and Research oversee several sources of support for summer research assistants.
 Applications for funding must be made by the faculty member with whom the student would be working.

 Funds have a maximum grant amount of $5,300.
-UCRF normally only funds wages and is capped at $4,300 but travel or other expenses may be reviewed on a case-by-case basis and requests should be included in the application.
+The Digital Liberal Arts (DLA) and Undergraduate Collaborative Research Fund (UCRF) normally only fund stipends with a cap of $4,300 but travel or other expenses may be reviewed on a case-by-case basis and requests should be included in the application.

 These funds are intended to promote faculty development and support student research opportunities.
-Therefore, awarding of the funds will be based upon the following criteria:
+We allocate funding based on the following guidelines:

 - How well the project and/or student meet the criteria established for the fund